wptrainingteam/learn-wp-content/developer-learning-pathway/04-wordpress-hooks/03-filter-hooks.md

 Let’s take a look at what this looks like in a theme’s functions.php file.

+## Modifying the content of a post

+For this lesson, you're going to write some code inside your currently active theme.
+Please note that this is for demonstrative purposes only.

+Unless you are developing the theme yourself, it is not recommended to edit an existing theme's `functions.php` file directly.

 In your code editor, navigate to your currently active theme’s `functions.php` file, and open it.

 If your theme doesn’t have a `functions.php` file, you can create one in the root of your theme directory.
 Just make sure it's named functions.php, and has the opening PHP tag at the top of the file.